Household Green Tips

 When buying products, check the labels to determine an item’s recyclability and whether it is made from recycled materials.
 Buying recycled encourages manufacturers to make more recycled-content products available - Food Waste

-Reduce food waste by using up the food you already bought and have in the house instead of buying more.
-You already paid for it – so use it! - Go paperless.
+Reduce food waste by using up the food you already bought and have in the house instead of buying more. - Go paperless.

 Save natural resources – as well as late fees – by enrolling in online bill-paying options.
-It eliminates the fossil fuel needed to get all those billing envelopes from them to you and back again.
 Plus, you’ll save money on stamps.

 The key to generating less waste is to reduce the amount we buy or consume and reuse the products we purchase.
 Making the choice to consume less provides more social and environmental benefits than recycling and composting alone.
 Your small daily choices and habits add up!